top of page

 Risk Management

 All clubs looking to host events (on or off-campus) must complete the Risk Management form no less than 14-days in advance.
-Please email the completed form to VP Operations, Jennifer Kasowski (vpoperations.lss@lakeheadu.ca) for approval and transfer to Main Campus.
+Please email the completed form to VP Operations, Maiya Nev (vpoperations.lss@lakeheadu.ca) for approval and transfer to Main Campus.

 Forms, as well as additional information, are available at the Office of Risk Management Webpage.